Peter John Cashin

 Major Peter John Cashin (March 8, 1890 – May 21, 1977) was a businessman, soldier and politician in Newfoundland.
+He is best known for being a leader in the movement opposed to confederating with Canada.

 Early life

 Cashin was born in Cape Broyle on March 8, 1890.
 A son of Sir Michael Cashin and Gertrude Mullowney, he joined the Newfoundland Regiment during World War I and ultimately served in the British Machine Gun Corps.
 He returned to the family fishery supply business upon being demobilized.

 Political career

 He entered politics by winning election to the Newfoundland House of Assembly as a Liberal-Labour-Progressive in 1923, before crossing the floor to join the Newfoundland Liberal Party in 1925 in a dispute over tariff policy.
 He served as minister of finance from 1928 to 1932 when he resigned from the government and accused Sir Richard Squires, the Prime Minister, of falsifying the minutes of Executive Council meetings to cover up certain legal fees he had been paying himself out of public funds.
 His actions precipitated a general election that defeated the Squires government but also cost him his own seat in the legislature.
 Cashin moved to Montreal in 1933 before returning to Newfoundland in 1942.